cprovatas/InstagramIdea/Readme.md

 - resizing the table's content view when the window is full screen

-- better scaling of landscape images

 - improve UI design

 - display more photos after user has scrolled past 24 photos

-- display other core information such as users that liked the photo, comments (perhaps some of the other hidden json info, such as 'user has blocked user' etc)
+- display other core information such as users that liked the photo, perhaps some of the other hidden json info, such as 'user has blocked user' etc

 **Features Looking Farther Forward - These will probably be more difficult to implement w/o the instagram developer api**